-Recognized and praised personnel is more motivated and aim-driven, and they always perform a little better than their average best.
+Recognized and praised personnel are more motivated and aim-driven, and they always perform slightly better than their average best.
 Therefore, praising workers for their work regularly ups retention numbers by a lot, and this is why you should offer appraisals online.
 You can do so by uploading something for them on the company’s social media or sending them money through Paytm and other digital wallets.

 Ask For Genuine Responses

 When you implement new policies regarding work from home, ask your staff to give you honest feedback on the imposed rules and what can be changed according to their point of view.
 This will make them feel heard and their opinions being counted.
 They will feel as if they are valued, and there is someone at the top level too that listens to them.
 This will boost their morale and keep them productive.

 Please make sure that you also give out yours for the duties they fulfill and ask for their opinions.
 This will make them excel in their work and also develop their talents.

 Apart from giving them virtual coffee breaks, you can also provide them with a virtual water cooler facility, i.e., an additional chatbox where your employees can rant about anything.
 Since most conversations are exchanged near water coolers (according to Dwight from The Office), you should also make it a thing online.

 Since water cooler chats are the best means to exchange personal talks and help workers know each other better, you can use Hangouts or any other fun chatting app, create a group on it, add all your jobholders, and encourage them to use it as much as they can and talk only about things unrelated to their jobs.
 Images, videos, and GIFs can also be exchanged as part of encouragement activities.